Roger Herft: Retirement

 On 10 October 2016, Herft wrote a pastoral letter stating that he was standing down as archbishop to "focus my attention on the royal commission's ongoing inquiry into the Diocese of Newcastle".
-Herft said in the Royal Commission that he had "let down the people of Newcastle" and "let down the survivors in a way that remorse itself is a very poor emotion to express".
-Former Premier Richard Court, chair of the Perth Diocesan Trustees, said that Herft "enjoyed the full support and respect of the Trustees of the Diocese of Perth".
-It was also reported that "there was a belief among some of the laity and clergy that [Herft] should have resigned."
+Herft said in the royal commission that he had "let down the people of Newcastle" and "let down the survivors in a way that remorse itself is a very poor emotion to express".
+Former premier Richard Court, chair of the Perth Diocesan Trustees, said that Herft "enjoyed the full support and respect of the Trustees of the Diocese of Perth".
+It was also reported that "there was a belief among some of the laity and clergy that [Herft] should have resigned".

 On 15 December 2016, the Diocese of Perth announced that Herft would retire on 7 July 2017 and remain on accrued leave until that date.
 This would be a year earlier than previously anticipated.
 Herft thanked the royal commission for holding him "personally accountable" during the hearing.
 He stated that he had developed a "much more realistic view" of the priesthood and hoped first-hand accounts from survivors would lead to widespread change within the Anglican Church.

-On 10 January 2017 an article in The Australian stated that in 1996 the Bishop of Ballarat at the time, David Silk, had employed a priest who had transferred from Newcastle where Herft was bishop at the time.
+On 10 January 2017 an article in The Australian stated that in 1996 the Bishop of Ballarat at the time, David Silk, had employed a priest who had transferred from Newcastle when Herft was bishop.
 Allegations against the priest were reported to the Newcastle diocese in 1996 a few months after he had moved to Ballarat, and again in 1999.
 Silk said that Herft had not advised him of the allegations.

-Removal from Holy Orders
+Removal from holy orders

-In September 2021, the Episcopal Standards Board of the Anglican Church of Australia conducted a hearing about Herft's fitness to remain in Holy Orders.
-The Board examined how Herft responded to sex abuse claims made by priests in the Newcastle diocese during his time as bishop (including a priest who was found by the Royal Commission into Institutional Responses to Child Sexual Abuse to be a prolific child sex abuser, another priest who had been charged with 24 child sex offences in 2017, and the former Dean of Newcastle, Graeme Lawrence, who had been convicted of assaulting a 15 year old boy in 1991).
-Heft did not attend the Board's hearing.
+In September 2021, the episcopal standards board of the Anglican Church of Australia conducted a hearing about Herft's fitness to remain in holy orders.
+The board examined how Herft responded to sex abuse claims made by priests in the Newcastle diocese during his time as bishop (including a priest who was found by the Royal Commission into Institutional Responses to Child Sexual Abuse to be a prolific child sex abuser, another priest who had been charged with 24 child sex offences in 2017, and the former Dean of Newcastle, Graeme Lawrence, who had been convicted of assaulting a 15 year old boy in 1991).
+Heft did not attend the board's hearing.

-The Board found that “[t]here were relevant protocols to guide, indeed impel, [Herft] to act in material respects, and additionally he had the capacity to call on the organs of the Church for resources, advice and support”, and "there was always the straightforward medium of reporting allegations of serious criminal conduct to the police", but that “[Herft] did not do so when the position of authority he held demanded that of him".
-The Board determined that Herft had failed to properly address claims made against these priests, that he was unfit to remain in Holy Orders and should be defrocked.
-Herft was removed from Holy Orders by Philip Freier on 1 February 2022.
+The board found that "[t]here were relevant protocols to guide, indeed impel, [Herft] to act in material respects, and additionally he had the capacity to call on the organs of the Church for resources, advice and support", and "there was always the straightforward medium of reporting allegations of serious criminal conduct to the police", but that "[Herft] did not do so when the position of authority he held demanded that of him".
+The board determined that Herft had failed to properly address claims made against these priests, that he was unfit to remain in holy orders and should be defrocked.
+Herft was removed from holy orders by Philip Freier on 1 February 2022.